Civale tagged, baby Guardians go home in latest October exit - WHIZ News

 But with 17 rookies who made their major league debuts this season, the baby Guardians appear to have a bright future ahead, especially with switch-hitting slugger José Ramírez signed through 2028.

+“We had a great season,” designated hitter Josh Naylor said.
+“I don’t think anyone thought we would be here.”

-After an exciting late-season surge carried them to an unexpected AL Central crown, the Guardians entered the postseason looking for the team’s first World Series title since 1948 in the initial year following a franchise name change.
+After a September surge carried them to an unexpected AL Central crown, the Guardians entered the postseason looking for the team’s first World Series title since 1948 in the initial year following a franchise name change.

 They swept Tampa Bay in the wild-card round and then — with a payroll nearly $200 million lower than New York’s — the Guardians moved within one win of upsetting the favored Yankees by rallying for three runs in the bottom of the ninth inning for a 6-5 victory in Game 3.

-It was a hallmark of their entire season — Cleveland topped the majors with a team-record 29 wins in its final at-bat and did it three times in the playoffs, all three with rookie Oscar Gonzalez delivering the go-ahead hit.
+It was a hallmark of their entire season.
+Cleveland topped the majors with a team-record 29 wins in its final at-bat and did it three times in the playoffs, with rookie Oscar Gonzalez delivering the go-ahead hit each time.

 The Guardians also won 12 times during the regular season when trailing after seven innings, matching a franchise mark.
 They produced 40 comeback wins in all, tied for fourth-most in the majors.

-But they couldn’t overcome the AL East champion Yankees and a pair of star players who have become a consistent nemesis for Cleveland in October: Gerrit Cole and Giancarlo Stanton.
+But they couldn’t overcome the AL East champion Yankees and a pair of star players who have become a consistent nemesis in October: Gerrit Cole and Giancarlo Stanton.

 Stanton laced a three-run homer off Civale in the first inning for his fourth homer in seven playoff games versus Cleveland.

+“Left a pitch up and one of the guys that gets paid to hit home runs hit a home run,” Civale said.

-Civale walked his first hitter on four pitches, plunked Antony Rizzo with a two-strike pitch before Stanton came up and lasted only five batters in his postseason debut.
+Civale walked his first hitter on four pitches, plunked Anthony Rizzo with a two-strike cutter before Stanton came up and lasted only five batters in his postseason debut.

+“I felt terrible taking him out that quickly, but I just didn’t think we could give up any more,” Francona said.

+The 27-year-old righty won his last three regular-season starts with a 3.18 ERA, but hadn’t pitched since Oct.
+5.

-But after the second rainout of the series Monday, he was the choice over Bieber starting on three days’ rest — something the 2020 AL Cy Young Award winner has never done.
+But after the second rainout of the series Monday, he was the pick over starting Bieber on three days’ rest.

+“I’ve never done it.
+But could I have?
+Sure,” said Bieber, the 2020 AL Cy Young Award winner.

+Bieber threw 101 pitches over 5 2/3 innings last Friday in Game 2.
+He was limited to 16 starts last year because of a strained right shoulder.

 “It’s not because he can’t pitch.
-Just, he’s been through a lot,” manager Terry Francona explained.
+Just, he’s been through a lot,” Francona explained before the game.
 “He had an injury last year and he’s had a remarkable year, but it’s not been probably as easy as he’s made it look.”

-Bieber was limited to 16 starts last year because of a strained right shoulder.
-He threw 101 pitches over 5 2/3 innings last Friday in Game 2.

-The choice to start Civale, though, was one of several questionable decisions by the Guardians on a day when they simply seemed out of sorts.
+The choice to start Civale was one of several questionable decisions by the Guardians on a day when they simply seemed out of sorts.

 Amed Rosario popped up a rare bunt with a runner on and nobody out in the first inning.
-In the fourth, Francona did not challenge a call at first base when replays showed he would have won.
+In the fourth, Francona didn’t challenge a call at first base when replays showed he would have won.

 Lefty reliever Sam Hentges gave up a solo homer to Aaron Judge in the second, and the Yankees added a run in the fifth on Rizzo’s RBI single.